Author: Lem Chuck Moth

-In the Neolithic period, we notice a split between the northern and southern regions of the geographic era studied here, perhaps caused by a migration of the first Mongoloid or Mongoloid ethnic elements.
+In the Neolithic period, we notice a split between the northern and southern regions of the geographic era studied here, perhaps caused by a migration of the Mongoloid ethnic elements.
 Southeast Asia, Southern China, are the region of the ax with shouldered tenon the characteristic utensil of peoples speaking languages of the Austro-Asiatic family.
 (ISSA: The Lands and its Inhabitants: Prehistory: P.5-6)

 As we shall see, the Jin leadership was going to make their journey into Middle East through Central Asia.
-By doing so they became the Mongoloid ethnic elements of Central Asia that played important part during the next development of human culture (Notes: The Development of Human Culture).
+By doing so they became the Mongoloid ethnic elements of Central Asia that played important part during the next development of human culture.
 On the plain of Southeast Asia, they were easily detected by their physical appearance since they have fairer skin than their aboriginal counterpart.
-Beside that, they seamlessly mixed into the Hoabinhian people and appeared to have the same lifestyle.
+Beside that, they seamlessly mixed into the Hoabinhian ancient stocks and appeared to have the same lifestyle.
 Just as the Austroasiatic people, they lived in separated house built on stilt but grouped together in a village.
 They were the majority of the population who bore the Hbe gene marker of framework 3, mutant due to flood conversion (Notes: The Austronesian Mixture with the Kun-Lun).
 Together, they formed the new societies of Kajin stock that became the cradle of the Kamara societies.